FlannelNZ/azeroth-sleep/README.md

 I have one issue to resolve - I have the playerbots mod installed and it seems that, sometimes, when the server thaws, there are no playerbots active.
 That's probably just a config setting but need to chase that down.
 ## Prerequisites
+All installation is on the azerothcore server itself.

 I have tested it with worldserver and authserver running under systemd, although it should work regardless - although this solution is under systemd, it assumes nothing about the two core services.
 If you do want to get them under systemd, I have included worldserver.service and authserver.service which are the ones I use (you would just need to adjust the paths)

 ```